How and where to book your Sri Lanka tea plantation hotel

 It was like being in Tuscany, however, with tea plants instead of grapevines.

 There are surely other few things in common, the love for the land, the passion for the product, the desire to improve, the research of the holy grain, of the best possible commodity (yes, tea is actually a commodity sold in an auction market, an attraction you can visit in Colombo)

-It’s one of the most beautiful parts of Sri Lanka, next to the Castlereigh and the Maussakelle Reservoirs and probably 1.5 hours drive from the Kelani Gang river.
+It’s one of the most beautiful parts of Sri Lanka, next to the Castlereigh and the Maussakelle Reservoirs and probably a 1.5-hour drive from the Kelani Gang River.